Lori Olson-Johns

-Lori Olson-Johns (born Lori Olson on November 24, 1976) is a Canadian curler from Edmonton, Alberta.
+Lori Olson (born on November 24, 1976), better known as Lori Olson-Johns is a Canadian curler from Edmonton, Alberta.
 From 2014–2018, she played third for Val Sweeting and with Sweeting, finished runner-up at the 2015 Scotties Tournament of Hearts and won two grand slam events (the 2016 and 2017 Tour Challenge).

 Curling career

 1992–2000

 Olson-Johns is a three-time Alberta junior champion.
 Her first national experience was playing second stones for Rhonda Sinclair at the 1992 Canadian Junior Curling Championships.
 The team would finish round robin with a 7–4 record, finding themselves in a tiebreaker.
 They would end up losing the tiebreaker to Quebec's Janique Berthelot.
 In 1995 Olson-Johns would return to the championships, playing third for Jodi Lee.
 The team finished round robin with a 5–6 record.
 Her final junior appearance was at the 1997 Canadian Juniors, this time playing third stones for Kristie Moore.
 The team had a rough go, finishing round robin with a 3–9 record.

 In 1998 Olson-Johns participated in her first Alberta Women's Provincial Championships, returning again in 1999 and 2000.